Edward B. Foley, B.A., J.D.

 Biography

-Among Foley’s many scholarly articles on various aspects of election law, Preparing for a Disputed Presidential Election: An Exercise in Election Risk Assessment and Management, 51 Loy.
+Among Foley’s many writings, Preparing for a Disputed Presidential Election: An Exercise in Election Risk Assessment and Management, 51 Loy.
 U. Chi.
-L. J. 309 (2020), has been downloaded over 200,000 times and was widely cited by news media in advance of the 2020 election as a way to prepare for the dispute over its outcome that eventually occurred.
-His earlier article, The Big Blue Shift: Measuring an Asymmetrically Increasing Margin of Litigation, 28 J. L. & Pol.
-501 (2013), first identified and analyzed the “blue shift” phenomenon—where valid ballots counted not on Election Night but afterwards during the canvassing period have tended to favor Democrats because of post-2000 changes in election laws—that served as the predicate for President Trump’s false claims that the 2020 election was stolen.
-Since the insurrection at the Capitol on January 6, 2021, Foley’s writings have focused on the need for electoral reforms to protect and improve the nation’s democracy, including Requiring Majority Winners for Congressional Elections: Harnessing Federalism to Combat Extremism, 26 Lewis & Clark L. Rev. 365 (2022), and Maximum Convergence Voting: Madisonian Constitutional Theory and Electoral System Design, Florida Law Review (forthcoming).
+L. J. 309 (2020), has been downloaded over 200,000 times and was frequently cited by news media in advance of the 2020 election as a way to prepare for the dispute over its outcome that eventually occurred.
+His earlier article, The Big Blue Shift: Measuring an Asymmetrically Increasing

-Professor Foley is a graduate of Columbia University School of Law and Yale College, and a former law clerk to Justice Harry Blackmun of the U.S. Supreme Court and Chief Judge Patricia M. Wald of the U.S. Court of Appeals for the D.C.
+Foley is a graduate of Yale College and Columbia University School of Law, and a former law clerk to Justice Harry Blackmun of the U.S. Supreme Court and Chief Judge Patricia M. Wald of the U.S. Court of Appeals for the D.C.
 Circuit.
 He took a leave from teaching to serve as Solicitor General of Ohio in 1999 and 2000.
+He is also 2023 Guggenheim Fellow and, from January to March 2024, was a Distinguished Visitor at the University of Arizona Rogers College of Law.
+During the 2024-2025 academic year, he was a Crane Fellow in Law and Public Policy at Princeton University’s School of Public and International Affairs.

 Election Law and Litigation: The Judicial Regulation of Politics (2d ed.
 2022).